 July 1922

-Fighting in Dublin.
-Pro-Treaty forces clear anti-Treaty troops from a number of buildings in the centre of Dublin.
-More Detail
+In sometimes fierce fighting, pro-Treaty forces clear anti-Treaty troops from a number of buildings in Dublin mostly in the city centre.

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 124; Curran J M (1980), pg 236; Macardle (1999), pgs 753-754; Brennan (1950), pg 344; Dorney (2017), pgs 89-98; Walsh (2018), pg 180; Doyle (2008), pgs 103-106; O’Connor and Connolly (2011), pgs 103-112

 The only two posts in Munster in pro-Treaty hands are Skibbereen and Listowel and these are attacked.
-Listowel surrenders on the 1st and Skibbereen on the 4th but see 29th July.
+Listowel surrenders on July 1st (or June 29th – see Jun-29-22/6) and Skibbereen on July 4th.

 O’Donoghue (1986), pg 261